Local Water Done Well

 We've listened to our communities and know that cost, control, ownership, and quality of our water services matter most.
 These priorities have guided our decision-making and form the basis for comparing each option.
 To see how each model measures up, we've put together an information sheet which will help you understand the benefits and trade-offs.

 If you're keen to do a deep dive into the detail, see the full financial data and technical reports, prepared by independent local government consultants, Martin Jenkins.
-(Water Services Alternative Scenarios Report and Water Services Viability and Sustainability Assessment Report).
+(Water Services Alternative Scenarios Report, Water Services Viability and Sustainability Assessment Report, and Water Services Delivery Models for Consultation).